SwaroopGiri/AWS-SAP-C02-Notes/README.md

 The "Retain" value is incorrect as it keeps the volume rather than creates a snapshot

 Cloudformation StackSets can assume execution role in member accounts and deploy stacks and identical rules across all accounts and regions

+AWS::RDS::DBCluster has default delete policy of "Snapshot"

+Cloudformation custom resource is created whenever you need to do something which is not supported by cloudformation.
+Custom Resource invokes lambda function in back end and that function can do jobs not supported by cloudformation.

+If cloudformation resources are changed after they're deployed, we call it drift

+Cloudformation Drift is used to check if resources have drifted

+Cloudformation can import resource and you don't need to recreate resource from cloudformation stack for it

 ## AWS OpsWorks